 So Ramesh went ahead and posted about it on social media.

-“This is me wearing the scandalous horribly inappropriate see through top, please children shield your eyes,” she said.
+"This is me wearing the scandalous horribly inappropriate see through top, please children shield your eyes," she wrote on Twitter.

 Six Flags sort of apologized.

 "We apologize for any inconvenience we may have caused this guest," Six Flags responded.
 "Similar to many public venues, we strive to maintain a family-friendly environment."

 We're still trying to figure out what part her shirt wasn't "family-friendly."